 In most cases in Singapore, the mother is the primary caregiver of the children.
 Therefore, where there are young children involved who are more heavily dependent on their mother, the Court is more likely to give care and control to the mother.
 However, this does not mean that there is a bias against fathers.
 Rather, the Court will look at the specific facts of each case in deciding what would be in the best interests of the children.

-If you wish to get a better understanding of your situation, it would be advisable to speak to an experienced family lawyer who will help you assess your situation.
+If you wish to understand your situation better, it would be advisable to speak to an experienced family lawyer who will help you assess your situation.